 Due to the fact that I have grown up with cooking and baking in my life, I know a few tips that could help me while I am on Microcampus.
 Based on my knowledge of cooking, I know that being in the kitchen involves a lot of patience and trial and error.
-I have had many times where I fail, but that is normal.
+There have been many times where I failed, but that is normal.
 I also know that a clean workspace is very helpful while in the kitchen.
 Sometimes cooking can get very messy and it is very beneficial to have an idea of where everything is and have a clean counter.
 Another tip is to always check if there is the right amount of ingredients available at that time.
-There have been multiple times where I have begun cooking and midway through, not had enough ingredients due to the fact that I did not check before starting to cook.
+There have been multiple times where I have begun cooking and midway through, there has not been enough ingredients due to the fact that I did not check before starting to cook.
 Making sure you keep track of time is deeply important as well.
 If you do not check the time often, you could easily burn and ruin your food.
-I hope that while I am on Microcampus, I keep in mind these tips so I can do the best I can.
+I hope that while I am on Microcampus, I keep in mind these tips.

 To help me understand my topic well enough to develop my Big Questions, I did some background research.
-This will be very beneficial in this stage.
+This research can be found in Phase 3.
+The research I did will be very beneficial in this stage.
 These questions will be the energy source for the beginning of my project when we reach Xizhou.
 Some of the questions may be changed as I do further research on my topic.
 I have written these questions in an order that keeps the questions revolving around a certain topic near each other and the outliers at the bottom.
 The questions are in categories that you can see from the headings.
 The parts in italics are possible answers for my questions.

 Opening a Restaurant or Stall in Xizhou: